-Koch Industries Background
+Koch Industries Facts

 Major Oil & Gas Political Influence

-Koch's Funding of Climate Denial
+Koch's Funding to Deny Climate Change Solutions

 - Americans for Prosperity Foundation (AFP), founded and chaired by David H. Koch, received over $5.7 million from Koch foundations since 2005.
 AFP is known for its "Hot Air Tour" and “Regulation Reality Tour” campaigns that spreads misinformation about climate science and policy.